callofduty4x/cod4x-docs/README.md

 # CoD4x

 CoD4x is a community driven project that extends the basic functionality of Call of Duty 4: Modern Warfare.
-Initially development took place on the server-side with Cod4x 1.7a,which is now deprecated.
-The current version of CoD4x ,1.8, contains modifications to the base server as well as the client.
+Initially development took place on the server-side with Cod4x 1.7, which is now deprecated.
+The current version of CoD4x 21.1, contains modifications to the base server as well as the client.

 ## Motivation